liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/06-organizing-pages-for-staging/02-creating-multi-and-single-page-variations.markdown

 - Site Pages Variation (multiple pages)
 - Page Variation (single page)

-You can learn more about these page variations in the [Using Multi and Single Page Variations](/discover/portal/-/knowledge_base/7-1/using-multi-and-single-page-variations).
+You can learn more about these variations in the [Using Multi and Single Page Variations](/discover/portal/-/knowledge_base/7-1/using-multi-and-single-page-variations).
 As an example, you'll step through creating a site pages variation next.
-Both page variation processes, however, are similar.
+Both variation processes, however, are similar.

 1. Select the *Options* icon (![Options](../../../../images/icon-options.png)) in the Staging Bar and select